3 Road Trip Routes to Explore the American Southwest

 Stand in four states–Colorado, Utah, Arizona, and New Mexico–all at once at Four Corners on your way to Monument Valley.

 You may not be in the middle of nowhere while visiting this place, but you can definitely see it from there.
-Located on Highway 163 between the towns of Kayenta and Mexican Hat (make sure you stop over and get a Navajo Taco), this is the land that time forgot.
+Located on Highway 163 between the towns of Kayenta and Mexican Hat, this is the land that time forgot.
 For a $5 fee—paid to the Navajo Nation —you can drive the 17-mile loop taking you on a meandering path around the Monuments.
+Make sure you stop over and get a Navajo Taco.

 Under normal conditions, this 2-hour drive is possible in an Escape Campervan.
 That said, the route is on an unimproved dirt road and you are NOT covered with Escape Roadside Assistance if you get stuck out there, especially during the rainy season.
 CHECK THE WEATHER BEFORE UNDERTAKING THE LOOP.
 Alternatively, a private Navajo-guided backcountry tour for a half day is a great way to experience the valley.
 You can book one upon arrival.